davybrion/companysite-dotnet/content/blog/2009-11-requestresponse-service-layer-conclusions.md

 </ul>

 One of the goals of this series was to convince people that those benefits are indeed real.
 I really wanted to prove each and every one of those listed benefits and i hope that i succeeded at that.
 I also hope you realized how cleanly we can write our client code, as well as our actual service layer logic.
 I definitely recommend that you consider this entire approach for your future applications.
 While i won't claim that it is the best solution for every project, it's definitely one that can give you quite a few tremendous benefits.

-Since i really don't have much more to say about this entire topic, i'm just going to leave it at that :)